saadmk11/github-action-utils/README.md

 ![Actions Workflow Run](https://user-images.githubusercontent.com/24854406/180658147-9cfddcfe-ef51-40bc-8e0f-1949482e6a09.png)

-This package is a collection of python functions that can be used to run [GitHub Action Workflow Commands](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions) from a python script inside a action workflow.
+This package is a collection of python functions that can be used to run [GitHub Action Workflow Commands](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions) from a python script inside an action workflow run.

 ## Requirements